FARKANE/-Tumor-Bacterial-Therapy-PINNs/README.md

 |**I**|Cytokine concentration|
 |**S**|Signaling molecule concentration|

-The system is defined on a 2D quadrangle domain with Neumann (zero-flux) boundary conditions and Gaussian-type initial conditions with stochastic perturbations.
+The system is defined on a 2D quadrangle domain with Neumann (zero-flux) boundary conditions and Gaussian-type initial conditions.

 ## Repository Structure